azsk/DevOpsKit-docs/00c-Addressing-Control-Failures/Readme.md

 **Bulk clearing past attestation:**

-The bulk attestation feature can also be used for situations where a user wants to clear the attestation for multiple resources in bulk, for a spcified controlId.
+The bulk attestation feature can also be used for situations where a user wants to clear the attestation for multiple resources in bulk, for a specified controlId.
 This can be achieved by running the command below:

  ```PowerShell
 $subscriptionId = <Your SubscriptionId>